m70040005/MASTER-A-Multi-modal-Foundation-Model-For-Human-Activity-Recognition/README.md

 # Quick Start
 * We provide all running related files for the UCI dataset in the initial version of the uploaded code.
+* Due to GitHub file size limitations, the dataset is hosted on OSF.
+Please download data.zip from https://osf.io/fbmxy and extract it in the root directory before running the code.
 * You can run this to train MASTER by self supervised learning with unlabeled data(80% of all train data):
     ```bash
     python main.py --training_mode s --selected_dataset uci --label_rate 0.2 --seed 123 --device cuda --cuda_no 0 --experiment_description test --run_description uci